grafana/google-sheets-datasource/docs/sources/setup/apikey.md

 1. Open the [Google Sheets](https://console.cloud.google.com/apis/library/sheets.googleapis.com?q=sheet) in API Library and enable access for your account
 1. Open the [Google Drive](https://console.cloud.google.com/apis/library/drive.googleapis.com?q=drive) in API Library and enable access for your account.
 Access to the Google Drive API is used to list all spreadsheets that you have access to.
 1. Share any private files/folders you want to access with the service account's email address.
 The email is specified as `client_email` in the Google JWT File.
 1. Drag n Drop the file into the JWT Key Details section.
-Then click `Save & Test`.
 The file contents will be encrypted and saved in the Grafana database.
+1. Click **Save & Test** button and you should see a confirmation dialog box that says “Data source is working”.

 ### Sharing